zabbasi/website/content/docs/components/jupyter.md

 kubectl apply -n $NAMESPACE -f jupyterRoleBinding.yaml
 ```

-Finally, please note that in order to be able to spawn a notebook a secret named user-gcp-sa  and a service account named jupyter-notebook   must exist in your namespace.
-If you are not interested in using GCP services and Kubeflow fairing, the workaround is to create a
+Finally, if you are not interested in using GCP services and/or Kubeflow Fairing, the workaround is to create
-the aforementioned secret and service account without necessarily having them to point to an actual account as follows:
+the aforementioned secret (i.e., `user-gcp-sa`) and service account (i.e., `jupyter-notebook`) without necessarily having them to point to an actual account as follows:
-* Write a secret manifest in a file named gcpSecret.yaml:
+* Write a secret manifest in a file named `gcpSecret.yaml`:
 ```
 apiVersion: v1
 kind: Secret